Need Help? Give us a call.

-For starters, maintaining a minimum balance in your business checking account can help you avoid overdrafts or declined transactions.
-Certain minimum balances can also help you waive an account’s monthly fee, as is the case with three out of the four Citibank business checking accounts below.
-You’ll typically need to keep a few thousand dollars in your Citibank account.
+This is the least amount of money you are allowed to have in your business checking account at any given time.
+Maintaining a minimum balance in your business checking account can help you avoid overdrafts or declined transactions.
+Certain minimum balances can also help you waive an account’s monthly fee, as is the case with three out of the four Citibank business accounts below.
+You’ll typically need to keep a few thousand dollars in your Citibank business account to avoid fees.

 The four Citibank business checking accounts vary in their specific features, from monthly fees to deposit limits.
-This offers an account opportunity to many kinds of business owners.
+Each account offers different benefits, depending on your business needs.

 The simplest of the Citibank business checking accounts is the CitiBusiness Streamlined Checking Account, which includes 250 free transactions each month.
-While this low limit may work best for new business owners, watch out for the $15 fee.
+Although this low limit might work best for new business owners, watch out for the $15 fee.
 This is pretty high for a simple account, but it’s easy enough to waive the fee by keeping $5,000 in your account.

 Monthly fees and limits:

-This account offers more flexibility for larger business with potentially thousands of transactions each month.
-The CitiBusiness Checking Account forgoes placing a concrete limit on your transactions each month.
+This account offers more flexibility for larger businesses with potentially thousands of monthly transactions.
+This Citibank business account forgoes placing a concrete limit on your transactions each month.
 Instead, you’ll receive a monthly earnings credit on your average monthly combined balance.
 This is designed to help offset monthly maintenance charges, transaction service charges, and cash management fees on eligible accounts.
 To qualify for this benefit, you’ll need at least $5,000 in your linked eligible accounts.

-If you maintain a high business balance but don’t make too many transactions, this interest-earning checking account will work nicely for you.
+If you maintain a high business balance but don’t make too many transactions, this interest-earning Citibank business account might work nicely for you.
 You’ll need to keep at least $10,000 in this account to waive the $30 fee.
 Plus, this balance will earn some interest to keep your account growing.

-You’re allowed only 25 transactions per cycle, so don’t forget that this also includes check writing and payroll.
+You’re allowed only 25 transactions per cycle, and don’t forget that this also includes check writing and payroll.